The great image says: In the middle of the lake is fire: skinning. A noble one, by regulating the times, makes the seasons clear.

 Be content with the results when everybody acts as best he can.
 Asking for more will bring about failure and bad feelings.
 A change is for the better, not for perfection.

 9 at 5: The great one changes like a tiger.
-Even before the augury he inspires confidence.
+Even before the augury he has truth.

 Who acts and reacts open and honest and clearly visible, will find belief.
 Openness has more power of expression than any explanation.
 He is the one who can persuade others towards the good changes.

 4: regrets disappear.
-He inspires confidence in changing the mandate.
+He has truth in changing the mandate.
 Auspicious.

 To bring about something viable and strong, one has to follow one's own belief and motivation.
 What is accepted from others and does not carry this own inner conviction, weakens the result and prevents it from becoming an organic whole.